keboola/connection-docs/management/organization/index.md

 {: .image-popup}
 ![Screenshot - Organizations Users](/management/organization/organization-2.png)

-Newly added organization members get an email confirmation, and if without a KBC account, they are [invited to create one](/management/project/users/#new-user).
+Newly added organization members get an email confirmation, and if without a Keboola Connection account, they are [invited to create one](/management/project/users/#new-user).
 Removed members receive an email notification.